Some Interesting Facts About Prague

 Prague is the capital and largest of Czech Republic in Europe.
 Prague is also known as “City of Hundred Spires”.
 In this article read about What to do in Historical Prague or the best things to do in Prague.

-Prague is historical, charming, romantic, rustic, lively, ancient and modern city.
+Prague is a historical, charming, romantic, rustic, lively, ancient and modern city.

 Prague was founded in the 9th century and was the capital of the Bohemian Empire.

 Prague Foot Tours are very famous along the cobbled streets along with historical ancient buildings.
 As there is a lot of walking in Prague, carry a comfy backpack and read more about the best travel backpacks for traveling in Europe.

 Prague’s architecture is influenced by many famous styles like Gothic, Renaissance era, Baroque, Rococo and Romanesque.

-Prague is famous for Beer since 900 A.D. and largest consumer of beer in the world.
+Prague is famous for Beer since 900 A.D. and the largest consumer of beer in the world.
 There are uncountable beer bars all over Prague.
 Beer in Prague is cheaper than bottled water.
 Also no. 11 line of Tram runs as a Tram Beer Bar.
 While you commute, enjoy a sip of beer.

 Prague is also famous among Music lovers due to many genres of music are being played in clubs, pubs, and even streets too.